 The Birth of Moses

-1Now a man of the house of Levi [the priestly tribe] went and took as his wife a daughter of Levi.
-2The woman conceived and gave birth to a son; and when she saw that he was [especially] beautiful and healthy, she hid him for three months [to protect him from the Egyptians].
-3When she could no longer hide him, she got him a basket (chest) made of papyrus reeds and covered it with tar and pitch [making it waterproof].
-Then she put the child in it and set it among the reeds by the bank of the Nile.
-4And his sister [Miriam] stood some distance away to find out what would happen to him.
+1Now a man from the house of Levi went and married a daughter of Levi.
+2The woman conceived and bore a son; and when she saw that he was beautiful, she hid him for three months.
+3But when she could hide him no longer, she got him a wicker basket and covered it over with tar and pitch.
+Then she put the child into it and set it among the reeds by the bank of the Nile.
+4His sister stood at a distance to find out what would happen to him.

-11One day, after Moses had grown [into adulthood], it happened that he went to his countrymen and looked [with compassion] at their hard labors; and he saw an Egyptian beating a Hebrew, one of his countrymen.
-12He turned to look around, and seeing no one, he killed the Egyptian and hid him in the sand.
-13He went out the next day and saw two Hebrew men fighting with each other; and he said to the aggressor, “Why are you striking your friend?”
-14But the man said, “Who made you a prince and a judge over us?
-Do you intend to kill me as you killed the Egyptian?”
-Then Moses was afraid and said, “Certainly this incident is known.”
+11Now it came about in those days, when Moses had grown up, that he went out to his brethren and looked on their hard labors; and he saw an Egyptian beating a Hebrew, one of his brethren.
+12So he looked this way and that, and when he saw there was no one around, he struck down the Egyptian and hid him in the sand.
+13He went out the next day, and behold, two Hebrews were fighting with each other; and he said to the offender, “Why are you striking your companion?”
+14But he said, “Who made you a prince or a judge over us?
+Are you intending to kill me as you killed the Egyptian?”
+Then Moses was afraid and said, “Surely the matter has become known.”

 Moses Escapes to Midian

-15When Pharaoh heard about this matter, he tried to kill Moses.
-Then Moses fled from Pharaoh’s presence and took refuge in the land of Midian, where he sat down by a well.
+15When Pharaoh heard of this matter, he tried to kill Moses.
+But Moses fled from the presence of Pharaoh and settled in the land of Midian, and he sat down by a well.

-23Now it happened after a long time [about forty years] that the king of Egypt died.
-And the children of Israel (Jacob) groaned and sighed because of the bondage, and they cried out.
-And their cry for help because of their bondage ascended to God.
-24So God heard their groaning and God remembered His covenant with Abraham, Isaac, and Jacob (Israel).
-25God saw the sons of Israel, and God took notice [of them] and was concerned about them [knowing all, understanding all, remembering all].
+23Now it came about in the course of those many days that the king of Egypt died.
+And the sons of Israel sighed because of the bondage, and they cried out; and their cry for help because of their bondage rose up to God.
+24So God heard their groaning; and God remembered His covenant with Abraham, Isaac, and Jacob.
+25God saw the sons of Israel, and God took notice of them.